donniecodesit/50dor-restaurantpage/README.md

 ## About This App
-This is a React Food/Restaurant Page Application built with React during Day 25 of a 50 Days of React Udemy Course.
+React project made during Day 25 of "50 Days of React" by Sufa Digital Media on Udemy.
 This application allows you to navigate through a single page website with easy access and ability to read information about the restaurant, and view the items that are available to be enjoyed.

 ## How To Install & Run